doug-wade/eslint-plugin-vue-client/README.md

 }
 ```

+We disable multi-word-component-names to demonstrate it is supported; however, it is not recommended.

-Here's the expected output of npm run lint:
+Here's the output of npm run lint:

 ```
 » npm run lint